-Electrical deck plugs (optional) must be greased for better connection and to avoid corrosion.
+Electrical deck plugs must be greased for better connection and to avoid corrosion.
 Important is to cover the deck plugs on the deck during the winter season, when the plugs have been taken off, so these do not get any water inside the plugs.

-The electric cables go through a stainless-steel cap or cover, and connections are under deck, by just pulling down the panel in the rooftop and this will give you access to the electric cables.
+On some DF40, the mast electric cables go through a stainless-steel cap or cover, and connections are under deck, by just pulling down the panel in the rooftop and this will give you access to the electric cables.
 We also recommend using a rubber sealer inside the stainless cover to make sure for 100% watertight.